 #7 Wait for Approval from HDB

 Once the payment for legal and stamp fees are made, both buyer and seller will have to wait for HDB’s approval for the sale to proceed.
-Once the resale application is approved, the letter will be made available on the portal and you will be notified via SMS
+If the application is in order, HDB will notify the flat sellers and buyers of its acceptance of the application via SMS and emails within 14 working days, and post the application progress update in the HDB Resale Portal.
+The date of HDB’s acceptance of the resale application marks the beginning of the 8-week processing time.
+Once the resale application is approved, the letter will be made available on the HDB Resale portal and you will be notified via SMS

 #8 Attend Resale Completion Appointment

 To complete the whole transaction process, both buyer and seller will need to attend the Resale Completion Appointment at HDB Hub to finalise the transaction.

 While the process may sound intimidating at first, it is relatively seamless, and the automated process helps to eliminate errors in filling up the details.

 In addition, the process from acceptance from OTP to completion of the resale application typically takes 8 weeks, which is half of the time taken for the resale application via the usual paperwork process.

 The shorter time stems from doing away with one of the two appointments with HDB, as all the necessary forms and checks are completed via the portal, making it a well-received process for many sellers and buyers.